Constraining Weil-Petersson volumes by universal random matrix correlations in low-dimensional quantum gravity: The late time spectral form factor from random matrix universality

 \section{The late time spectral form factor from random matrix universality}

-In this section, we will compute the late time spectral form factor (SFF) of the matrix model of \cite{Saad2019}.
-To do so, recall that the two-point function of \(Z(\beta)=\tr e^{-\beta H}\) can be expressed as a Laplace transform,
+In this section, we will compute the late time spectral form factor (SFF) of the matrix model of \cite{Saad2019}\FH{, $\ev{Z(\beta+it)Z(\beta-it)}$.} \TW{In order to do \FH{so,} we will first recall \FH{some necessary} information on this matrix model.
+As already \FH{mentioned} in the introduction, the matrix model of \cite{Saad2019} is \FH{defined by specifying the} symmetry class (\FH{unitary,} i.e. Hermitian matrices) and giving the leading order density of states as